 Services are charged at standard AWS rates.
 RONIN clearly displays the cost of the services you are using and provides tools to allow you to track and manage this.
 Note that all costs displayed within RONIN are in US dollars.

 When setting up your project in RONIN, you will be asked to confirm the budget you have available and the codes to charge costs back to.

 How can I get access to RONIN?

 If you believe that Ronin is the best option for you to run your approved University research compute, you need to seek the following information from the lead researcher to setup or access a RONIN project.
-Please provide these details by email to the email@example.com.
+Please provide these details by logging a ticket in the MyIT Portal.